davidjbuchanan/MS2-Fledgling/README.md

 <li>
 Feature 3 - the footer
-Allows users to access the social links of the FPT.
+Allows users to access the social links belonging to Fledgling.
 Clicking on the social media icon opens a new page that links to the respective site.
-The feature looks identical on all pages.
 </li>

 <li>
 Feature 4 - the callout
-The homepage has a fullscreen background image with a callout inviting the user to click on the 'discover' button thus introducing them to a description of Glasgow.
+A fullscreen background image with a callout inviting the user to click on the 'discover' button thus introducing them to a description of Glasgow.
 </li>

 <li>
 Feature 5 - the neighbourhoods accordion
-An interactive accordion list of cards performs a dual role of allowing the users to read about areas in Glasgow whilst a map (sitting alongside the description) updates to focus on the specific area of interest.
+An interactive accordion, i.e list of cards, performs a dual role of allowing the users to read about areas in Glasgow whilst a map (sitting alongside the description) updates to focus on the specific area of interest.
 </li>

 <li>